 We welcome referrals from individual academies, schools and commissions from local authorities.
-Referrals are accepted for individual places, which we term 'in-reach' provision for either primary or secondary, in addition to individual or groups support for out-reach into an academy or school.
+Referrals are accepted for individual places, which we term ‘in-reach’ provision for either primary or secondary.

 Continuity of education is important for every young person, to ensure inclusion and engagement.
 Therefore when considering making a referral it is important to include as much information as possible to enable the moderation process to run smoothly and an outcome secured.